affinda/affinda-python/docs/models.md

 deleted.
 Defaults to no expiry.
 - `language`: Language code in ISO 639-1 format.
 Must specify zh-cn or zh-tw for Chinese.
-- `reject_duplicates`: If "true", parsing will fail when the uploaded document is duplicate of an existing document.
+- `reject_duplicates`: If "true", parsing will fail when the uploaded document is duplicate of an existing document, no credits will be consumed.
 If "false" (default), will parse the document normally whether its a duplicate or not.

 <a id="models._models.DocumentError"></a>